 9:18 PM: Mr. Rogers informed Ms. Eunice of his discharge from Methodist to Parkland.

-9:30 PM: COS Wilson, who Ms. Ingram reported to, was notified that Mr. Rogers had been discharged from Methodist.
-Despite having already informed Ms. Eunice that he would be discharged straight to Parkland Memorial, this was not communicated effectively, and staff began calling to ask about his whereabouts
+9:30 PM: COS Wilson, who Ms. Ingram reported to, was notified that Mr. Rogers had been discharged from Methodist and was on his way to Parkland for an evaluation.
+Despite having already informed Ms. Eunice that he would be discharged straight to Parkland Memorial, this was not communicated effectively, and staff began calling to ask about his whereabouts.

 10:03 PM: Mr. Rogers immediately picked up the phone within 30 minutes of the first call, as he was being evaluated by two nurses at the time of the previous calls.
 He clarified his location as Parkland Hospital.